neorusse/udupay/README.md

 ### Project Management

-Project is managed with [Pivotal Tracker](https://www.pivotaltracker.com) and can be accessed via this link [UduPay](https://www.pivotaltracker.com/n/projects/2426882).
+Project was managed with [Pivotal Tracker](https://www.pivotaltracker.com/n/projects/2426882) and can be accessed via this link [UduPay Project Dashboard](https://www.pivotaltracker.com/n/projects/2426882).

 ### Technology Used